-Celebrating 10 Years of Optics Course.
+Celebrating Over 10 Years of Optics Courses

 Read the article in Photonics Spectra.

-An increasing amount of today’s consumer, industrial and business products incorporate optomechanical systems.
-These are essential to virtually every industry including defense, medical, clean energy, nanotechnology, automotive, electronics, communications, entertainment, computers, and consumer products.
+An increasing amount of today’s consumer, industrial, and business products incorporate optomechanical systems.
+These are essential to virtually every industry, including defense, medical, clean energy, nanotechnology, automotive, electronics, communications, entertainment, computers, and consumer products.

 The Optical Engineering track addresses the growing demand for skilled professionals who can conceptualize, design, and manufacture optical components and systems.
 This track emphasizes lens design, radiometry (sources, optics, and detectors), and optical systems engineering.